Shumway (software)

+Shumway is a discontinued compatibility layer for playing Adobe Flash (SWF) files developed by Mozilla from 2012 to 2016.

+History

 Shumway is a discontinued media player for playing Adobe Flash (SWF) files.
 It was intended as an open-source replacement for Adobe Flash Player.
 It is licensed under Apache and SIL Open Font License (OFL).
 Mozilla started development on it in 2012.
 It was preceded by a failed earlier project called Gordon, a JavaScript library with a similar concept and name, which interprets SWF files with onboard resources of a browser via SVG conversion.
 These names are an allusion to Flash Gordon and Gordon Shumway.

 Shumway renders Flash contents by translating Flash file contents to HTML5 elements, and running an ActionScript interpreter in JavaScript.
 It supports both AVM1 and AVM2, and ActionScript versions 1, 2, and 3.